Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase

 A Whole30 Potato Salad that will help you keep your healthy eating goals during the summer picnic season.
 It’s creamy, homemade seasoned mayo dressing boosts this healthy potato salad’s flavor.

 By the way….did you catch the first paleo side dish I shared with you last week?
 It was Paleo Broccoli Slaw and you all seem to be loving it as much as I do!

-Today I’m sharing with you Whole30 Potato Salad.
 I didn’t specifically call this side dish “paleo” because I know that some of you paleo folks are dead set against white potatoes.
-Since Whole30 approved white potatoes last summer, I decided to label this healthy potato salad recipe as “Whole30” and secretly calling it paleo potato salad at home.
+Since Whole30 approved white potatoes several years ago, I decided to label this healthy potato salad recipe as “Whole30” and secretly calling it paleo potato salad at home.
 And if there is ever a Whole30 comfort food…this is it!